 A compendium of articles, essays, reviews and artist pages selected from a decade of publishing, un Anthology offers a unique take on Australia’s independent contemporary art scene.
 Featuring hundreds of artists and writers from un Magazine’s archive plus new commissions from Lily Hibberd and Kelly Fliedner, Anthony Gardner, Justin Clemens, Bianca Hester, and Lisa Radford, the book is co-edited by Ulanda Blair, Rosemary Forde and Phip Murray.

-Available for order via the un Projects online shop.
+Available for order via un Projects.
+For enquiries please email [email protected]

 Highly commended in the Art Association of Australian & New Zealand (AAANZ) 2017 arts writing prize in the anthology category, the judges had this to say: